quirkyquixote/zebu2/doc/apidoc.rst

 AST Type
 --------

-Defines a type of AST with an unique associated data; holds pointers to functions to manipulate such data.
+Defines an AST node that holds data of a specific type; contains pointers to functions to manipulate such data.

 .. type:: struct zz_type